Manchester, Bolton & Bury Canal

 Part III … Radcliffe to Clifton

-Prestolee Aqueduct not the first to cross here(?)
+Prestolee Aqueduct not the first crossing here(?)

 This walk picks up the thread by way of a return to Radcliffe.
-This section is without doubt the most scenic, particularly as it joins company with the River Irwell, along a carpet of cobbled beauty.
-The Prestolee Hub, complete with the remains of its staircase of locks, is encountered for the first time on our route.
+The section is without doubt the most scenic, particularly as it joins company with the River Irwell, along a carpet of cobbled beauty.
+The Prestolee Hub, complete with the remains of its staircase of locks, is encountered for the first time on this route.
 From Ringley, the course becomes less obvious … the urban wilderness returns!

 ~